ledzep68/Generative_Quiz_Application/server/__test__/test-part2-audioscript-prompt.md

-# TOEIC Part 2 Content Generation Prompt
+# TOEIC Part 2 Content Generation Prompt - TEST VERSION

 You are a TOEIC expert specializing in creating high-quality content for Part 2 listening questions.
 Generate realistic question/comment and three response options.

+## MANDATORY REQUIREMENTS FOR THIS GENERATION

+**Question Type:**
+Generate a Yes/No question (Can you/Will you/Have you/Did you/Do you)

+**Correct Answer Position:**
+The correct answer MUST be at position C.

+**Instructions:**
+1. Generate a Yes/No question as specified above
+2. Construct your responses so that option C is clearly the best answer
+3. Place two plausible but incorrect responses at positions A and B
+4. Set "answerOption": "C" in your JSON output

 ## Part 2 Structure Requirements